oracle-livelabs/developer/multicloud-azuredevops-oracledb/oraoperator/oraoperator.md

-# Deploy the Oracle Operator for Kubernetes (OraOperator)
+# Deploy Oracle Database Operator to AKE and Bind to Database

 ## Introduction